Contrabass26/maths/README.md

 # maths
-The end goal is to allow users to solve mathematical problems and teach them how to solve them themselves.
+The end goal is to allow users to solve mathematical problems and generate practice questions for them.

 Current features:
   - Averages
   - Binary conversion
+  - Box plots
   - Clock conversion (12 hour to 24 hour)
   - Triangle calculator (not working)

-All of the above are for solving problems; no teaching has been implemented yet.
+All the above features are for solving problems; no questions have been implemented yet.

 Users can also favourite the tools they use most often.